deltachat/deltachat-pages/en/delta-makes-chatting-better.md

 And what do the **e-mail operators** actually do, as their competitors are growing rapidly and more and more customers migrate?
 They do not do anything??.
 No e-mail provider had so far made their lives as easy as WhatsApp & Co. could.
 Perhaps they just admire the problem.

 Everything not so **important**?
-Thinking experiment: Imagine that WhatsApp was already invented in the Weimar Republic.
+Here's a thought experiment: Imagine that WhatsApp was already invented in the Weimar Republic.
 Then the Nazis came to power.
 Now the Gestapo has to pay a very discreet visit to only a few corporations, and they already know every Jew, regime boss - even if they were never on WhatsApp.
 And they know who blows with whom.
 With the aid of the movement profiles, they also know where the best would be to arrest.
 Spinning Look to Poland, Hungary, America, Turkey

 ![Delta Chat Logo](/assets/home/intro1.png)

-Since some days, there is a real **alternative** to WhatsApp.
+Now, there is a real **alternative** to WhatsApp.
 It is called "Delta Chat".
-Who is the new app on his mobile phone, can chat with six billion users - without having to persuade them once, to switch somewhere.
+Whoever uses this new app on their mobile phone can already chat with six billion users - without having to persuade them to switch.
 Just email more, but now like chatting with selected people.
 Delta Chat feels like WhatsApp.
-If the partners want the same feeling, both delta chat load on their mobile phone - and both chat as with WhatsApp.
-But they must not have.
-One can also choose to chat alone.
+If the partners want the same feeling, both can load Delta Chat on their mobile phone - and both chat as with WhatsApp.
+But they don't have to; one can also choose to chat alone.

-**Why Delta Chat is better?** It takes advantage of WhatsApp immediately.
-Without having to make any convincing work, it is a l l e people on this planet who have an e-mail address - not just the WhatsApp members.
+**Why is Delta Chat better?** It has an immediate advantage over WhatsApp; without having to convince anyone, you can already chat with anyone who has an e-mail address - not just the WhatsApp members.
 If you want, use Delta Chat.
 Or not.
-Then he mails further classic.

 Many **reasons** speak for Delta Chat.
-It 's fun to chat with friends, that' s the point!
+It's fun to chat with friends, that's the point!
 It is data protection clean, in everyday life unfortunately no noticeable advantage.
 It brings fun, David vs. Goliath.
 Also be a bit of David.
 If you want to persuade somebody to join WhatsApp in the future, just answer "Delta Chat".

 What is **missing** (still)?
 Delta Chat runs on Android.
 The versions for Apple, Blackberry, etc. still need support.
 The same applies to the installation of the "end-to-end" encryption.
-And a lot of gameplay - there will probably never be a "finished".
+And a lot of testing - they will probably never be "finished".